Article Updated on: 21st March, 2025

 Comparing 6 Best Apartment Callbox Systems

-We have divided the following reviews into three categories: centralized access call boxes, audio-only call boxes, and advanced video call boxes.
+We have divided the following reviews into three categories: centralized access call boxes, audio-only call boxes, and advanced video call boxes so you can find the best call box system for your property.
 Our reviews are based on exhaustive research and consultation with industry experts.

 While you can stick with a traditional centralized access or audio-only call box, we recommend upgrading to a secure, future-proof, two-way video system.
 Other systems are popular, but video call boxes are the best apartment callbox systems available today.